 All I know is that we better start swimming or we will sink like a stone, because the times they are a-changin’.

-Posted on June 3, 2014, in "Single State Agency", 1915 b/c Waiver, Accountable Care Organizations, Agency, Aldona Wos, Americans with Disabilities, Behavioral health, Budget, Burden of Proof, Chiropractors, CMS, Decrease in Medicaid Spending, DHHS, Division of Medical Assistance, General Assembly, Health Care Providers and Services, Hospice, Legislation, Managed Care, McCrory, MCO, Medicaid, Medicaid Budget, Medicaid Funds, Medicaid Providers, Medicaid Recipients, Medicaid Reform, Medicaid Services, Medicaid Spending, Mental Health, NC, North Carolina, Olmstead, Personal Care Services, Podiatry, Prescription Drugs, Provider Medicaid Contracts, Reduction in Medicaid Payments, Senate Bill 744, Shared Savings, Tax Dollars, Wos and tagged Accountable Care Organizations, ACO, Aldona Wos, Americans with Disabilities Act, and Disabled Persons, Behavioral health, Blind, Centers for Medicare and Medicaid Services, Chiropractors, CMS, Cuts for Aged, Decrease in Medicaid Services, DHHS, Division of Medical Assistance, DMA, General Assembly, Health care provider, Managed care, Managed Care Organizations, McCrory, MCO, Medicaid, Medicaid Budget, North Carolina, Olmstead, Pat McCrory, Personal Care Services, Prescription Drugs, Senate Bill, Senate Bill 744, Shared Savings Plan.
+Posted on June 3, 2014, in "Single State Agency", 1915 b/c Waiver, Accountable Care Organizations, Agency, Americans with Disabilities, Behavioral health, Budget, Burden of Proof, Chiropractors, CMS, Decrease in Medicaid Spending, DHHS, Division of Medical Assistance, General Assembly, Health Care Providers and Services, Hospice, Legislation, Managed Care, MCO, Medicaid, Medicaid Budget, Medicaid Funds, Medicaid Providers, Medicaid Recipients, Medicaid Reform, Medicaid Services, Medicaid Spending, Mental Health, NC, North Carolina, Olmstead, Personal Care Services, Podiatry, Prescription Drugs, Provider Medicaid Contracts, Reduction in Medicaid Payments, Shared Savings, Tax Dollars and tagged Accountable Care Organizations, ACO, Aldona Wos, Americans with Disabilities Act, and Disabled Persons, Behavioral health, Blind, Centers for Medicare and Medicaid Services, Chiropractors, CMS, Cuts for Aged, Decrease in Medicaid Services, DHHS, Division of Medical Assistance, DMA, General Assembly, Health care provider, Managed care, Managed Care Organizations, McCrory, MCO, Medicaid, Medicaid Budget, North Carolina, Olmstead, Pat McCrory, Personal Care Services, Prescription Drugs, Senate Bill, Senate Bill 744, Shared Savings Plan.
 Bookmark the permalink.
 5 Comments.